anfit/workspace/README.md

 To integrate this API with a Custom GPT:
 1. Upload or import `openapi.json` into the GPT tool definition. **Before doing so, make sure you edit the file and replace the `servers.url` field (currently set to a placeholder) with the actual domain or IP address where your API is hosted.**
-2. Configure the `X-GPT-Secret` header in your GPT setup.
+2. Configure the `Authorization: Bearer <token>` header in your GPT setup.
 3. Ensure the API server is reachable over HTTPS at the declared domain.
 4. Your GPT will now be able to list, read, create, and update files in the sandboxed directory.